JohnRising/stackup/apps/docs/docs/packages/contracts/wallet.md

 The extension `WithExecute` enables wallets to send internal transactions to any address.

-In your smart contract, import it from the Stackup contracts library:
+In your `Wallet Contract`, import `WithExecute` from the Stackup contracts library:

 ```solidity
 import "@PackageName/contracts/ERC4337/wallet/WithExecute.sol";